pangeo-data/pangeo-cloud-federation/README.md

 | DEPLOYMENT | The name of the directory in `deployments` you wish to deploy (e.g.,  example.pangeo.io) |

 * Make a commit to test if the job succeeded.
 If it failed troubleshoot it.

+# Common Issues

+* `Error: could not find a ready tiller pod` Some times it takes a while to download the new tiller image, wait and try again.